 Dust your furniture on a regular basis to avoid filth buildup.
 Take a rag and dust off any debris that has accumulated on antique furniture when you are dusting your luxury home on a regular basis.

-2. Keep your antique furniture away where the sunlight shines.
+2. Keep your antique furniture away from where the sunlight shines.

 3. For a dry climate, use a humidifier.